More resources:

 We have been pleased to welcome back some children to Cedar Class and meet a group of new children to the class and are looking forward to a very exciting year.

 The children have settled in to the routines quickly and are already working very hard.
-We have lots of exciting things planned this term including our trip to Hilltop (photos will be uploaded shortly) and a visit to The Globe in London on 6 November.

 Visit from local magistrate